Email FacebookTwitterMenu burgerClose thin

 • Provide instructions on how to pay taxes and debts

-• Select managers for children’s property
+• Select managers for the children’s property

 • Establish guardianship for children who are minors

-Here’s how wills and living trusts measure up:
+Here’s how wills and living trusts measure up.

 Living Trusts vs. Wills